YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/intro.rst

 ---------------

-Because Mojito runs in the Node.js environment on the server, we recommend that if you do not have experience using Node.js or npm, go through the Node.js documentation and How to Node.
+Because Mojito runs in the Node.js environment on the server, we recommend that if you do not have experience using Node.js or npm, go through the `Node.js documentation <http://nodejs.org/api/>`_ and `How to Node <http://howtonode.org/>`_.
 Understanding the Node.js module system, why not to write blocking code, being familiar with the API and utilities, will all help you develop and debug Mojito applications.
 You’ll also learn how to use npm modules and Node.js core modules to do work for your applications.